Ashok0/EnderalVREssentials/README.md

 	* Disable "Bijin Skin UNP and CBBE" if you prefer vanilla skin.
 	* Enable "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
 	* Disable "VR FPS Stabilizer" to enable TAA effects.
 By default, the console features of this mod are used to disable all TAA effects.
 This removes TAA blur but creates shimmering foliage.
 (TAA effects must be disabled via "VR FPS Stabilizer" tweaks.
 TAA should not be disabled in-game as TAA must be active for the menu artwork to display properly.)
-	* Enable "Frozen Electrocuted Combustion", "Frozen Electrocuted Combustion VR", and "Frozen Electrocuted Combustion - Enderal Fix" to enable FEC.
-FEC applies visual effects to NPCs when killed with damage status effects.
-Do not enable FEC until you complete the tutorial mission as these mods will break the character creation wizard for Enderal VR.
-These mods are disabled by default.
 	* Enable "Replace spiders with wolfs and bears" if you have arachnophobia!
 	* Enable "DynDOLOD_Output_PERFORMANCE" OR "DynDOLOD_Output_QUALITY".
 Select only one.
 The PERFORMANCE version uses "billboard1" trees for LOD4 for optimal performance.
 The QUALITY version uses "level0" trees for LOD4.
 This will greatly improve tree LODs but results in -10fps in large open areas on an RTX 3070.
 The PERFORMANCE version is enabled by default.
 16. (Optional) You can optimize your VR performance by installing either [OpenVR FSR](https://github.com/fholger/openvr_fsr) (Compatible with all headsets) or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only, highly recommended when using Air Link) to your Skyrim VR installation folder.
 Backup and overwrite the existing DLL file in your Skyrim VR folder.